Cleaning Up the Streets: Understanding Motivations, Mental Models, and Concerns of Users Flagging Social Media Content: Related Work

 \subsection{User Perspectives on Content Moderation}

-Prior work has asserted the importance of examining user perspectives of content moderation to inform platform leadership and policymakers.
-These internet governance regimes are defining users' roles, so it is imperative to incorporate users' perspectives ~\cite{riedl2021responsible}.
-Our research on users' perceptions of flagging mechanisms highlights existing user needs to assist in changes to how platforms design and administer these systems.
+Prior work has asserted the importance of examining user perspectives of content moderation to inform platform practices and policymaking.
+Scholars argue that these internet governance regimes are defining users' roles and shaping our political and public discourse, so it is imperative to incorporate users' perspectives in their design ~\cite{riedl2021responsible,langvardt2017regulating}.
+Our research on users' perceptions of flagging mechanisms highlights existing user needs to inform changes to how platforms design and administer these systems.

-The discussion of user perspectives includes questions of who owns the responsibility for platform governance.
+The discussion of user perspectives includes questions about who owns the responsibility for platform governance.
 Gillespie advocated for a collective civic responsibility to govern platforms ~\cite{gillespie2018custodians}.
-Riedl et al. conducted survey studies, which showed that people attribute greater responsibility for interventions against problematic comments to Facebook than themselves \cite{riedl2021responsible}.
-Naab et al. found that end-users attribute the responsibility for detecting inappropriate content to hired human moderators instead of themselves ~\cite{naab2018flagging}.
-Jhaver et al. found through a survey that users prefer to personally configure moderation tools that regulate hate speech, violent content, and sexually explicit content instead of platform-enacted bans of those categories~\cite{jhaver2023users}.
-We build on this work by examining how end-users perceive their responsibilities to flag versus platforms' responsibilities to remove inappropriate content proactively.
+However, it is not always clear how we may distinguish specific stakeholder roles when applying this form of collective governance.
+For instance, prior research shows that users attribute the responsibility for interventions and detection of inappropriate content to platforms \cite{riedl2021responsible} or human moderators ~\cite{naab2018flagging} rather than themselves.
+However, ~\citet{jhaver2023users} showed that users prefer personally configurable moderation tools to regulate hate speech, violent content, and sexually explicit content instead of platform-enacted bans of those categories.
+This suggests that users desire to shape their feeds but expect platforms to intervene when necessary.
+We build on this work by examining how end-users perceive their responsibilities to flag fitting in with how they assume the obligations to regulate inappropriate content are divided among all stakeholders.